Intravenous Immunoglobulin (IVIG)

 - To treat pneumonia caused by CMV (cytomegalovirus) after bone marrow transplant.

 How is IVIG given?

 IVIG is given through an intravenous (IV) infusion.
-The length of the infusion will depend on the brand of IVIG used, how you do with the infusion, and the protocol at the hospital or infusion center.
+The length of the infusion depends on the brand of IVIG used, how you do with the infusion, and the protocol at the hospital or infusion center.

-The infusion is generally started at a slow rate for a period of time.
+The infusion is started at a slow rate for a period of time.
 If you do not have any reaction, the rate can be increased.
-Your nurse will monitor you closely during the infusion.
-Your nurse will observe you for any reactions and check blood pressure, pulse and breathing throughout the infusion.
+Your care team will monitor you closely during the infusion.
+Your nurse will observe you for any reactions and check your blood pressure, pulse, and breathing throughout the infusion.

 There are some immunoglobulin products that are given by an injection into the muscle (called IM) or under the skin (called subQ).

-What are the potential side effects of this medication?
+What are the possible side effects of this medication?

-The most concerning side effect is an anaphylactic (allergic) reaction.
-Signs of this include: difficulty breathing, tightness in the chest or throat, swelling of the face, tongue or throat, drop in blood pressure, flushing, hives, rash, dizziness, sweating, nausea and vomiting.
-If you experience any of these, let your nurse know immediately.
+The most serious side effect is an anaphylactic (allergic) reaction.
+Signs of this are: having a hard time breathing, tightness in the chest or throat, swelling of the face, tongue or throat, a drop in blood pressure, flushing, hives, rash, dizziness, sweating, nausea and vomiting.
+If you have any of these, let your nurse know right away.

 Each brand of IVIG has reported side effects and these vary.
 Your nurse or pharmacist can explain any side effects specific to the medicine you are getting.